jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - No normal/alternate profile - check in logic/DNP maps
 - yellow handle display point, remove PB
 	- double check all yellow handle logic
 - based on provided breaker reclosing settings, make suggestions and have discussion on proper LOV timings
-- When tie closes, check to see if it drops out of auto
-- Compare recloser trip equation to tie/sectionalizer
-	- recloser should have more in it for protection
-	- will have to consider this if we want tie to act as a recloser when it closes
-	- could also just have tie do one shot - would just need the proper 50/51 elements in trip equation
 - add a section for customer settings in FAT doc

 Customer Questions: